dfinity/portal/docs/developer-docs/security/rust-canister-development-security-best-practices.md

 If a dapp depends on a third-party canister smart contract (e.g. by making inter-canister calls to it), it is important to verify that the callee satisfies an appropriate level of decentralization.
 For example:
 * If funds or cycles are transferred to a third-party canister, one might require the canister to be controlled by a decentralized governance system, as otherwise these funds are centrally controlled.
-* If inter-canister calls are made to a centrally controlled and potentially malicious canister, that canister could DoS the caller or even trigger functional bugs, see [Only make inter-canister calls to trustworthy canisters](#only-make-inter-canister-calls-to-trustworthy-canisters).
+* If inter-canister calls are made to a centrally controlled and potentially malicious canister, that canister could DoS the caller or even trigger functional bugs, see [Be aware of the risks involved in calling untrustworthy canisters](#be-aware-of-the-risks-involved-in-calling-untrustworthy-canisters).

 #### Recommendation